-In addition, the team ran compartmentalization tests to measure odors and air movement between individual units.
+In addition, the team measured the level of odors and air movement between individual units.

 “We’re doing compartmentalization testing from suite to suite to prevent smells and odors,” Schilthuis said.
 “We’ll pressure test one unit and see if there’s free air flow between units.
 Everything’s sealed off, all electrical boxes, cables, the caulking is all done.
 We’re testing the individual compartments for smells, odors and disease spread through HVAC, which is part of the PHIUS requirement.”

 Schilthuis added that the team is following the principles exactly to Passive House (PHIUS) standards for retrofits.
 His company has worked on several recent Passive House builds over the past couple of years and continues to specialize in the green building standard, as well as net-zero and carbon-neutral projects.